O2 Arena (Prague): History

 From its opening until 2015, it was home to HC Slavia Prague of the Czech Extraliga.
 Slavia won the national championship on home ice in Game 7 of the 2008 Extraliga finals against HC Karlovy Vary 4–0 in front of a then-league-record crowd of 17,117.
 For two seasons, 2012–13 and 2013–14, O2 Arena also hosted occasional home games of HC Lev Prague of the Kontinental Hockey League.
 The club played its home games of the 2014 Gagarin Cup Finals at O2 Arena, attracting the three largest crowds in league history.
 In 2015, Slavia was relegated to the 1.liga, and the club chose to move back to the smaller Zimní stadion Eden, the team's former home and current training centre.
 In its place, O2 Arena reached an agreement with cross-town rivals Sparta Prague on 24 June 2015.
 Sparta ownership cited the need for significant renovations at Tipsport Arena as the main reason for the move.

 In 2015, O2 Arena co-hosted the IIHF World Championship with ČEZ Aréna in Ostrava for the second time.
 This time, the tournament re-established the record for World Championship attendance, which stood until being surpassed in 2024 with the tournament held in the same two cities.

 In 2017, it hosted the 1st edition of Laver Cup international indoor hard court men's tennis tournament between Europe and Team World.

 In 2019, a multifunctional congress centre, O_{2} universum, opened up next to the Arena.

 In 2019, a multifunctional congress centre, O_{2} universum, opened up next to the Arena.

 In 2021, the venue was scheduled to host some group phase matches at the FIBA EuroBasket 2021, which the country was to cohost with Georgia in Tbilisi, Germany in Berlin/Cologne and Italy in Milan.
 The event was canceled.

 In 2021, the Stages Hotel with capacity of around 600 people, opened right next to the Arena.
 This included a creation of a big pedestrian zone and renewed public space around the eastern entrances to the arena.

+On 16 March 2026, the NHL announced that O2 Arena would be one of three host arenas for the 2028 World Cup of Hockey, along with Rogers Place in Edmonton and Scotia Place in Calgary.